Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Introduction

-Instead of modelling the complete data, numerous recently developed methods have modelled the distribution of the observed data, referred to as the respondents' outcome model \citep{kim2011semiparametric, riddles2016propensity, morikawa2021semiparametric,li2021efficient,shetty2021avoid}.
-This modelling is advantageous because the observed data are available, and consequently, we can select a better model for the candidates using information criteria based on the observed data, such as the Akaike information criterion (AIC) and the Bayesian information criterion (BIC), or other variable selection methods such as the adaptive lasso \citep{zou2006adaptive}.
-Moreover, we can explicitly identify the nonrespondents' model when the respondents' model can be fitted to a normal distribution, and the response model can be assumed as a logistic model \citep{im2017multiple}.
-This property is remarkable because the same technique used in \cite{im2017multiple} can be applied to specify the nonrespondents' outcome model.
+Instead of modelling the distribution of complete data, numerous recently developed methods have modelled the distribution of observed data, referred to as the respondents' outcome model \citep{kim2011semiparametric, riddles2016propensity, morikawa2021semiparametric,li2021efficient,shetty2021avoid}.
+This modelling is advantageous because the observed data are available; consequently, we can select a better model for the candidates by using information criteria based on the observed data, such as the Akaike information criterion (AIC), Bayesian information criterion (BIC), or other variable selection methods, such as the adaptive lasso \citep{zou2006adaptive}.
+The application of Bayes' theorem yields an explicit expression of the nonrespondents' outcome model from the assumed respondents' outcome model and response mechanism.
+This alternative expression for the joint distribution of the outcome variable and response indicator is often called Tukey's representation \citep{franks2020}.

-This study derives the nonrespondents' outcome model in an exponential family without any instrumental or shadow variables when the distribution of the observed data belongs to an exponential family, and the response mechanism follows a logistic distribution.
-For the estimation of model parameters, we employ fractional imputation (FI), which is among the most beneficial tools in missing data analysis for solving estimation equations \citep{kim2011parametric, im2018fhdi, uehara2020imputation, sang2020semiparametric}.
-Detailed FI estimation procedures are introduced with variance estimation by applying the results of \cite{riddles2016propensity}.
+Employing Tukey's representation and \cite{im2017multiple}'s imputation approach, this study derives the nonrespondents’ outcome model in the form of a generalised linear model without any instrumental or shadow variables when the observed data can be fitted as a generalised linear model and the response mechanism follows a logistic distribution.
+To estimate the model parameters, we employ fractional imputation (FI), which is among the most beneficial tools in missing data analysis for solving estimating equations \citep{kim2011parametric, im2018fhdi}.
+Detailed FI estimation procedures are introduced along with variance estimation by applying the results of \cite{riddles2016propensity}.
+Given these points, deriving identification conditions without relying on the existence of instrumental variables is useful and accessible to all fields of research.

+While our method is an efficient tool for identifying model parameters, it faces the challenge of confirming that the response model strictly adheres to a logistic form, even though its functional structure can be validated.
+This indicates that our parametric model approach may be susceptible to model misspecification \citep{little1985note, kenward1998selection}.
+To address this concern, we conduct a thorough investigation through several simulation studies.
+In the simulation studies, we compare our method to proxy pattern mixture models (PPM) \citep{andridge2011proxy, andridge2015using, little2020measures}, which are known for their robustness against response model misspecification and utilize sensitivity analysis based on the pattern-mixture model \citep{little1994class}.
+Our investigation confirms that our method is robust for the outcome model and performs effectively, provided there is no significant misspecification in the response model.